maciej-walus/mantisclaw/README.md

 - Username finder

 And maybe even more with time, we'll see.
 For now, my primary focus is on cleaning and improving the code of current features.

+# how to deploy

+Clone the directory and run and compile main.py